aidsrentfree/aidsrentfree.github.io/docs/module-repository.md

 ## Recent Changes

+- Fixed an error, the new Furry ENF module is the new version of [Embarrassed Naked Furry](#embarrassed-naked-furry)
 - Added 10K step version to [Cross-Genre](#cross-genre)
 - Added 12K step version to [Poetic Fantasy](#poetic-fantasy)
 - Added [Non-Fiction](#non-fiction) section to works and [Art of War](#art-of-war) module